 Here, the destination of the backup file is assigned as the

 /my_backups/boot.0.
-You can set your own destination directory for backing up the files.
+You can set your destination directory to backup the files.

-In the same way, you can also backup the root, home, and etc. directories on your Linux file system.
+In the same way, you can also backup the root, home, etc., directories on your Linux file system.

 $ sudo dump -0f /my_backups/boot.0 /boot